CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ## Tutorials

-See our [tutorial](tutorials/americangutmzmine) on using Feature Based Molecular Networking in the American Gut Project sample.
+See our [tutorial](tutorials/americangutmzmine) on using MZmine2 to produce quantification/ms2 files for Feature Based Molecular Networking in the American Gut Project sample.

+See our [tutorial](tutorials/featurebasedgnps) on running Feature Based Molecular Networking within GNPS.

 ### Citation